dancsecs/gotomd/README.md

         (can only set RW bits)

+    --uptodate
+        Returns 0 if no changes would have been made.
+No writes are performed.

     [path ...]
         A specific gotomd file template with the extension '*.gtm.md' or a directory which will be searched for all matching template